arun-kr-reddy/notes/cpp.md

   {
   };
   ```
-- **variable shadowing:** variable declared in a specific scope takes precedence over another variable with same name declared in an outer scope
+- **variable shadowing:** variable in specific scope takes precedence over same-name variable in outer scope
-- **auto:** directs the compiler to use the initialization expression to deduce its type
+- **auto:** directs compiler to use initialization expression to deduce its type
-  - makes code more robust in the face of change (like function return type changed)
+  - makes code more robust (like function return type changed)
-  - guarantees no implicit conversion, no narrowing conversions and no uninitialized variables
+  - guarantees no implicit/narrowing conversion and no uninitialized variables
-  - only good option for hard-to-spell types like lambdas
+  - only good option for hard-to-spell types (like lambdas)
   ```cpp
   auto var = 13;     // int
   auto var = 13.0f;  // float